scotentSD/opportunity/_posts/2021-04-22-OM-Service-Description.md

 - The service descriptions have specific issues and this also varies with customer industry
 - There was more reticence than last time, over using personal documents (passport, driving license, other)

-## Recommendations
-- Choose a name for customers that says what it does
-- Drop Opportunity Management as an external (customer-facing) name

 ## Supporting documents
 - [Opportunity Management service description and enquiry wireframe testing](/opportunity/files/2021-04-22-Playback-OM-ServiceDecription-and-Enquire.pdf)